matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 find_thE_hAttEr
 ...
 ```
-after playing with the environment vars
+After playing with the environment vars
 i got this sentences:
 1. Enter "P_tr01l"
 2. Enter "hinT"